ChrisGutknecht/smx_advanced_seo_data/README.md

 ## Prerequisites: Which skills and tools do I need to implement this framework?

-- You a Google Cloud Account with a valid billing account
+- You need a Google Cloud Account with a valid billing account
 - You need to know how to deploy Python cloud function in GCP
 - You need a working *knowledge of SQL* (or a data team) and basic BigQuery skills
 - For an introduction to the dbt framework, see here: https://www.getdbt.com/blog/what-exactly-is-dbt/